jimeh/heroku-buildpack-ruby-binaries/README.md

-# Custom Ruby binaries for heroku-buildpack-ruby
+# Custom/Cached binaries for heroku-buildpack-ruby

 This repository contains custom binary packages for Ruby as a temporary solution to work around current issues with pkgr and heroku-buildpack-ruby.